ericfruchtman/module2project/README.md

 Eric Fruchtman
 First demo project of made-up business.
-Blueshirts Brewery Able to see general info about brewery as well as contact info Using html and css
+Blueshirts Brewery Able to see general info about brewery as well as contact info Using html,css, and javascript
-Future improvements- add javascript code, bootstrap, and more user stories.
+Future improvements- add more javascript code, bootstrap, and more user stories.